-Plywood is about the most popular wood product on the market.
+Plywood is the most popular wood product on the market.
 The various grades and types of plywood available make it possible for woodworkers to do just about any project they want, strictly from plywood.
 When used in conjunction with solid hardwood boards, there’s almost nothing that can’t be built.

-A Really Smooth Varnished Finish
+A Smooth Varnished Finish

 Repeat the application of polyurethane as many times as necessary to build up a finish as thick as you would like, sanding lightly with 220 grit sandpaper between each coat.